ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex04_dplyr.md

 ### Exercise - dplyr
+> Open R project for this class in R Studio
+> Run following command in R console to link to `dplyr` library:
 ``` r
 library(dplyr)
 ```

 #### Piping
+> Now let's try to calculate simple thing using multiple encapsulated functions.
 ``` r
 abs(min(c(1, 4, 2, 8, -5)))
 ```
+> Can you understand what this command does?
+> Is following result what you've expected?
     ## [1] 5

 vs.